 The little flip top box is easy to carry in my pocket.

 Each candy is very small, a wee oblong pellet.
-It’s great to suck on.
+They’re great to suck on.
 Good if you have bad breath, too.
-Crunching the pellets is a bit hard on my teeth, but after they’re sucked ’til even smaller, I’ll usually bite them a little.
+Crunching the pellets is hard on my teeth, but after they’re sucked for a while – until they’re slightly smaller – I’ll usually bite them a little.

-The links on this page are to Amazon to buy a pack of 6.
-It’s been quite hard for me to find Zagarese in stores.
+The links on this page are to Amazon to buy a pack of six.
+It’s hard for me to find Zagarese in Canadian stores.
 Perhaps you’ll be able to find it in your local candy or health store.
-If you like it, you can take advantage of the deal on Amazon.
+If you like it then you can take advantage of the deal for multiple boxes on Amazon.

 #2 Gimble’s Scottie Dogs All Natural Licorice

-From Cybele May of Candy Blog, I learned about Gimbal’s an American company that produces candy, including black licorice, free of the 8 most common food allergens: peanuts, tree nuts, milk, eggs, gluten, soy, fish, and shell fish.
+From Cybele May of Candy Blog, I learned about Gimbal’s.
+They produce candy, including black licorice, that’s free of the 8 most common food allergens: gluten, soy, peanuts, tree nuts, milk, eggs, fish and shell fish.

 Scottie Dogs are made with real licorice and anise and no artificial colors.
-They’re sweetened with corn syrup (not high fructose corn syrup, at least!)
+They’re sweetened with corn syrup (but not high fructose corn syrup).

 Looking for something more Twizzler-esque?